pydanny/pydanny.github.com/posts2013/2013-08-17-cookiecutter-project-templates-made-easy.rst

 =========================================

 :date: 2013-8-17 12:00
-:tags: python, django, rant, flask, pypi, pypy, python3, javascript
+:tags: python, django, rant, flask, pypi, pypy, python3, javascript, audreyr
-:category: python
+:category: audrey
 :slug: cookie-project-templates-made-easy

 Yesterday, Jeff Knupp wrote an amazing how-to article called "`Open Sourcing a Python Project the Right Way`_".
 While I was reading it, I was rather pleased by just how close it is to my own practices.
 Considering Jeff's amazing Writing_ Idiomatic_ Python_, it meant I was on the right track.